Asiim/TDD-chess/README.md

 - ~~Move knight where vertically increases by 2 fields and horizontally decreases by one field (destination empty)~~
 - ~~Move knight where vertically decreases by 2 fields and horizontally increases by one field (destination empty)~~
 - ~~Move knight where vertically decreases by 2 fields and horizontally decreases by one field (destination empty)~~
-- Move knight where horizontally increases by 2 fields and vertically increases by one field (destination empty)
+- ~~Move knight where horizontally increases by 2 fields and vertically increases by one field (destination empty)~~
-- Move knight where horizontally increases by 2 fields and vertically decreases by one field (destination empty)
+- ~~Move knight where horizontally increases by 2 fields and vertically decreases by one field (destination empty)~~
-- Move knight where horizontally decreases by 2 fields and vertically increases by one field (destination empty)
+- ~~Move knight where horizontally decreases by 2 fields and vertically increases by one field (destination empty)~~
-- Move knight where horizontally decreases by 2 fields and vertically decreases by one field (destination empty)
+- ~~Move knight where horizontally decreases by 2 fields and vertically decreases by one field (destination empty)~~
-- Prevent knight from moving where ally on destination
+- ~~Prevent knight from moving where ally on destination~~
-- Prevent knight from moving where ally on destination
+- ~~Move knight if enemy is on destination~~

 ### Bishop tests:
 - ~~Bishop init~~